nginx/unit-docs/source/installation.rst

 **************

-When you run :command:`./configure go`, Unit sets up the Go package that your applications will use to :ref:`run on Unit <configuration-external-go>`.
+When you run :command:`./configure go`, Unit sets up the Go package that your applications will use to :ref:`run in Unit <configuration-external-go>`.
 To use the package, :ref:`install <installation-bld-src-ext>` it in your Go environment.
 Available configuration options: